Written by the Only Provence Team • Last Updated June 14, 2026

 Many Only Provence villas hold works by local artists, set against the same landscapes that once hung in museums.

-After days among the region’s art and history, an Only Provence villa returns you to modern design against historic stone, curated interiors, and terraces that look out over the light that drew Van Gogh and Cézanne here in the first place.
+After days among the region’s art and history, an Only Provence villa returns you to modern design against historic stone, curated interiors, and terraces that look out over the light that drew Van Gogh, Cézanne, and Picasso here in the first place.

 Speak with a Villa Specialist to find a villa near Saint-Rémy, Aix, or the Luberon art villages.